Prabhu-h7/LIC/experiment__2.md

 The CMOS amplifier circuit was now created in LT Spice.

-- The PMOS transistor is connected to the supply voltage, *VDD*, and acts as the load.
+- The PMOS transistor is connected to the supply voltage, VDD, and acts as the load.
 - The NMOS transistor acts as the main amplifying device and is connected with a source resistor.
 - The output voltage is taken from the drain node of the NMOS transistor.